GilGS/TodoList-DB2/README.md

 3. Download and install the [IBM Container's Plugin] (https://console.ng.bluemix.net/docs/containers/container_cli_cfic_install.html)

-    Be sure to change the directory to the todolist-db2 directory where the manifest.yml file is located.

 4. Build the Docker image:

   `sudo docker build -t todolist-db2 . `